Subs score late to give Austria 3-1 win over North Macedonia

-BUCHAREST, Romania (AP) — Austria finally earned a victory at the European Championship, and they got the goals they needed from the bench.
+BUCHAREST, Romania (AP) — The Austrians finally earned a victory at the European Championship, getting the goals they needed from the bench.

 Michael Gregoritsch and Marko Arnautović both came on as substitutes and scored late to help Austria beat North Macedonia 3-1 Sunday in Group C.